 For the small Diabetes dataset, we use the classic LeNet-300-100 model \citep{MNIST}.
 For other larger datasets, we use similar fully connected neural networks with an additional starting layer of 900 neurons.
 We apply the randomized reshuffling scheme using PyTorch framework \citep{pytorch}.
 This shuffling scheme is the common heuristic in training neural networks and is implemented in many deep learning platforms (e.g. TensorFlow, PyTorch, and Keras \citep{tensorflow2015-whitepaper, pytorch, chollet2015keras}).

+For each dataset $\{x_i, y_i\}$, we preprocess and modify the initial data lightly to guarantee the over-parameterized setting in our experiment i.e. in order to make sure that there exists a solution that interpolates the data.
+We do this by using a pre-training stage: firstly we use GD/SGD algorithm to find a weight $w$ that yields a sufficiently small value for the loss function (for Diabetes dataset we train to $10^{-8}$ and for other datasets we train to $10^{-2}$).
+Letting the input data $x_i$ be fixed, we change the label data to $\hat{y}_i$ such that the weight $w$ yields a small loss function $\Ocal(\epsilon)$ for the optimization associated with data $\{x_i, \hat{y}_i\} $, and the distance between $\hat{y}_i$ and $y_i$ is small.
+Then the modified data is ready for the next stage.
+We summarize the data (after modification) in our experiments in Table \ref{tab_2}.

-We clean and modify the initial data lightly to guarantee the over-parameterized setting in our experiment.
-After that preparation process, we tune the learning rate for Shuffling SGD algorithms using a grid search for 5000 epochs.
-For every dataset, the best hyper-parameter in grid search is used in the training stage for $10^6$ effective passes.
-The stochastic training experiments are repeated with random seeds 5 times and we report the average results with confidence intervals in Figure \ref{fig_1}.
-We describe the detailed implementation in the Appendix.
+For each dataset, we first tune the step size using a coarse grid search $[0.0001, 0.001, 0.01, 0.1, 1]$ for 100 epochs.
+Then, for example, if 0.01 performs the best, we test the second grid search $[0.002, 0.005, 0.01, 0.02, 0.05]$ for 5000 epochs.
+Finally, we progress to the training stage with $10^6$ epochs and repeat that experiment for 5 random seeds.
+We report the average results with confidence intervals in Figure \ref{fig_1}.

 For California Housing data, Shuffling SGD fluctuates toward the end of the training process.
 Nevertheless, for all three datasets it converges steadily to a small value of loss function.
 In summary, this experiment confirms our theoretical guarantee that demonstrates a convergence to global solution for shuffling-type SGD algorithm in neural network settings.